 Maybe an organization does not have IT Administrator support for its data science team and users.
 In this case, the data scientists themselves may have to deploy and manage RStudio Connect.
 Connect’s developers had this use case in mind.
 RStudio has provided a “Jump Start Examples” tutorial within Connect to help Data Scientists adapt to their new environment and quickly learn best practices.
 This reduces the hands-on work that team leaders have to do to onboard new users and ensures that everyone gets started with the same common knowledge of the ecosystem and its capabilities.

 Simplifying the Role of the System Administrator

 RStudio Connect can help simplify the role of the system administrator by offering tools to manage visitor load:

 Then there is the issue of access management.
 A recent release (1.8.0) makes it even easier to support data science teams with one enhancement in particular: seamless single sign-on (SSO) integration.
 RStudio Connect can integrate with the SAML Identity Provider (or IdP) of your company’s choice to perform user authentication and, optionally, user/group membership management.
-In the SAML world, RStudio Connect fulfills the role of service provider (or SP).
+In the SAML world, RStudio Connect fulfills the role of the service provider (or SP).

 Plus, Every RStudio Connect user account is configured with a role that controls their default capabilities on the system.
-Data scientists, analysts and others working in R will most likely want “publisher” accounts.
+Data scientists, analysts, and others working in R will most likely want “publisher” accounts.
 Other users are likely to need only “viewer” accounts.